mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 postgres_exporter['listen_address'] = '0.0.0.0:9187'
 ```

-TODO: Copy and paste steps from Gitaly Cluster docs

 1. SSH in to the PostgreSQL node.
 1. Create a strong password to be used for the Praefect PostgreSQL user.
 Take note of this password as `<praefect_postgresql_password>`.
 1. Generate the password hash for the Praefect PostgreSQL username/password pair.
 This assumes you will use the default